cityofaustin/cultural-asset-mapping-project/README.md

 - Keep project-related discussions and action items organized in one place
 - Host an interactive web map to showcase the data collected before and during this project

-### About the Cultural Asset Mapping Project
-The goals of this project are to collect information about the locations of cultural assets across the City of Austin through crowdsourced mapping and then publish that information to data.austintexas.gov.
-A public web form will be used to gather the information during a specific survey period.
-As data is received by project managers, it will be added to an interactive map for participants to explore and review.
-More information about the project will be published to `a web page at austintexas.gov whose location is tbd`.

-This project will be considered complete when the data collected has been published to the city's [open data portal](https://data.austintexas.gov).

 ### About the project's interative web map
 The interactive web map used in this project is built using the super awesome  [Searchable Map Template](http://derekeder.com/searchable_map_template/) created by [Derek Eder](http://derekeder.com) in Chicago.
 More information about how the original template was created, as well as how to use it for your own projects can be found [here](https://github.com/derekeder/FusionTable-Map-Template).
 The license for Searchable Map Template can be found  [here](https://github.com/derekeder/FusionTable-Map-Template/blob/master/LICENSE).